tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/常见问题/功能相关_intl_en.md

 - The first user who enters a room is the owner of the room.
 Room owners cannot close rooms manually.
 - **In the call modes**, TRTC closes a room when all users exit the room.
 - **In the live streaming modes**, if the last user who exits a room is an anchor, TRTC will close the room immediately; if the user is audience, TRTC will close the room in 10 minutes.
 - A user will be removed from a room 90 seconds after unexpected disconnection.
-If all users are unexpectedly disconnected, the room will be closed after 90 seconds. **The waiting time after disconnection is also billed**.
+If all users are unexpectedly disconnected, the room will be closed after 90 seconds. **The wait duration after an user is disconnected exceptionally will also be billed.**
 - If a user attempts to enter a room that does not exist, TRTC will automatically create a room with the ID entered.

 [](id:que4)